AbhilashG97/BERTMelon/README.md

 ## Task

-To predict the sentiment of code-mixed Malayalam-English data with high accuracy.
+To predict the sentiment of code-mixed Hindi-English data with high accuracy.

 ## TODO